Saint Asonia

 Saint Asonia (stylized as SΔINT ΔSONIΔ) is a Canadian-American rock supergroup consisting of lead vocalist and rhythm guitarist Adam Gontier, lead guitarist Mike Mushok, bassist and backing vocalist Cale Gontier, and drummer Cody Watkins.
 In 2017, the band's original drummer, Rich Beddoe, left the band and was replaced by Mushok's Staind bandmate Sal Giancarelli, and one year later bassist and backing vocalist Corey Lowery left the band to join Seether and his place was taken by Gontier's cousin Cale Gontier.
 The band formed in Toronto, Canada in 2015 after Gontier's departure from Three Days Grace in 2013.
 Their second studio album, titled Flawed Design, was released on October 25, 2019.
 On January 26, 2020, Art of Dying drummer Cody Watkins became the new drummer for Saint Asonia replacing Sal Giancarelli.

 History

-The band released their first teaser early May 2015, which featured the fact that "25 Top Ten Rock Singles" were shared between each member, 17 of which are number ones, and teased the band's first single, logo and clips of the band, speculation believed that the line up would consist of ex-Three Days Grace singer Adam Gontier, former Staind guitarist Mike Mushok, former Finger Eleven drummer Rich Beddoe, and former Dark New Day bassist Corey Lowery, however, nothing was confirmed until May 16 when the band officially released their first single titled "Better Place", confirming the band's line up in the process.
-When asked about the title of the band, Gontier stated that they are "...more like refugees that just hit it off creatively".
-Johnny K was secured as the producer for their debut album, which was released on July 31, 2015, along with tour announcements.

-The band made their debut live performance at Rock on the Range as the opening act for the main stage on May 16, and were billed as a special guest.
-Along with their first single, the band performed other original songs such as "Fairy Tale", "Dying Slowly" and "Let Me Live My Life", but also performed cover songs of Three Days Grace, such as "I Hate Everything About You" and songs from Mushok's past band, Staind, like "Mudshovel" and "For You".
-The band announced that their debut self-titled album would be released on July 31 that same year via RCA Records featuring 11 tracks.
-The band released their second single, "Blow Me Wide Open", on June 29.
-Saint Asonia booked a short headlining tour in August 2015, as well as a tour with Seether in the fall of 2015.
-In February 2016, Saint Asonia joined the first part of the 2016 Disturbed tour, as an opening act.